-With our drought prone landscape, fires is also a significant risk, as the fires raging in Southern and Northern California this week illustrate.
-But it’s also important to remember that much of our area lies in historic floodplains and deltas.
+With our drought-prone landscape, fire is also a significant risk.
+Unfortunately, we’ve seen a lot of fires recently and there may be more coming.
+However, it’s also important to remember that much of our area lies in historic floodplains and deltas.
 Heavy rains after a drought or fire can create widespread flooding damage and mudslides.

-The nonprofit Federal Alliance for Safe Homes has a natural-disaster risk map that can help you identify the risks found in your region.
+Columbia University has a natural disaster risk map that can help you identify the risks found in your region.
+This is a great way to figure out which disasters to be prepared for.
+After all, there’s no point wasting time creating a disaster preparedness plan for something that’s unlikely to happen.
 It’s also a good time to check your insurance policies and confirm your coverage against various disasters.

 Know What Makes Your Home Vulnerable

-Living in earthquake country, prepping your home for a shake-up is always a smart move.
-Most things are easy DIY projects, such as moving heavy mirrors and wall hangings away from sleeping areas, installing latches on cupboards where glass and ceramics are stored, and anchoring valuable keepsakes with adhesive or putty.
-Larger projects like bolting your house frame to the foundation, will most likely need the services of a professional.
+Living in an earthquake zone, prepping your home for a shake-up is always a smart move.
+Most things are easy DIY projects.
+For example, moving heavy mirrors and wall hangings away from sleeping areas, installing latches on cupboards where glass and ceramics are stored, or anchoring valuable keepsakes with adhesive or putty.
+Larger projects like bolting your house frame to the foundation will most likely need the services of a professional.

 If you live in an area prone to fires, make sure your landscaping won’t fan the flames.
 If you are near dry hillsides, make sure any dry brush or vegetation is cleared well away from your home.
-Consider installing a water wise garden utilizing succulents and rock-scaping around your house rather than large trees and shrubs that can quickly dry out and ignite with airborne embers.
+Consider installing a water-wise garden utilizing succulents and rock-scaping around your house rather than large trees and shrubs.
+These can quickly dry out and ignite with airborne embers.

 Have An Action Plan

 The last thing you want to worry about in a disaster is not knowing what your next steps are.
 Create a disaster preparedness plan with your entire family, so everyone knows what to do in an emergency.
-It’s a good practice to decide on two meeting places in your neighborhood, one close by and one father away.
+It’s a good practice to decide on two meeting places in your neighborhood.
+One should be close by and one should be farther away.
 Keep a map with both spots marked with your emergency supplies.

-Emergency supplies in the home are great, but making sure you’re prepared to be on the move can be a crucial step in any disaster.
-A “go-bag” or a sealable portable container packed with survival essentials is a must have if you need to evacuate.
+Emergency supplies in the home are great.
+However, you also need to make sure you’re prepared to be on the move can be a crucial step in any disaster.
+A “go-bag” or a sealable portable container packed with survival essentials is a must-have if you need to evacuate.

 Be Sure To Pack: